Updating a useful metaphor

 A prime metaphor for conflict

 Often, a simple skill or concept learned early remains important.
 For conflict competency, one such foundational skill is probing beneath Positions to understand Interests.
-A common introduction to Positions and Interests is imagining an iceberg.
+A common metaphor for moving from Positions to Interests is imagining an iceberg.

 The metaphor instructs that, like icebergs, conflicts are 10% knowable by the revealed Position a party takes.
 The submerged 90% represents unseen Interests, the concealed reasons a party has its Position.

 Although derivative from Freud, the iceberg is a powerful metaphor for teaching that conflicts are more solvable once Interests are known.
-Trainers extend the iceberg metaphor in creative ways.
-Some dissect the iceberg to aid discussing the mass of Interests under the waterline that anchor the dramatic protruding Position.
+Trainers extend the iceberg metaphor in creative ways to aid discussing the mass of Interests under the waterline that anchor the minimal, protruding Position.

 Icebergs of interests & positions